 A comfort food classic from my mom’s recipe book, these Navy White Beans are tender, simply seasoned and can be flavored to suit any dish.
-She used to add sliced franks to stretch the meal and it always reminds me of her.
-Isn’t food great for the memories it evokes?
+She used to add sliced franks or chicken to stretch the meal and is perfect using vegetables and pantry staples on hand!

-Here is a simple yet satisfying white bean meal I always loved.
-Very easy and with a salad and crusty french bread it is a wonderful meal.
+Serve with a salad and crusty french bread it’s a wonderful meal.

 This a perfect one to keep the chill off, perfect comfort lunch or dinner.